sancheelaaaa/NewsBot/README.md

 6. [+] create a offer command
 7. [+] made a limit to avoid suggested news in less than 100 characters
 8. [+] preparing for multi-language in 0.2-version

+# Verison 0.2:
+1. [+] multi-language support
+2. [+] you can pull up your language, and I will add it in next updates.